siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-We can see that 71-79% of pages had an LCP element that was an image, regardless of HTML node.
+The data shows that 71-79% of pages had an LCP element that was an image, regardless of HTML node.
 Furthermore, desktop devices had a higher rate of LCPs as images.
-This could be due to less real estate on smaller screens pushing images out of the viewport resulting in heading text being the largest element.
+Possibly due to less available real estate on smaller screens pushing images out of the viewport resulting in heading text being the largest element.

-In both cases, images comprised the majority of LCP elements.
-This warrants a deeper dive into how those images are loading.
+In both cases, images comprised the majority of LCP elements and warrants a deeper dive into how those images are loading.

 {{ figure_markup(
   image=".png",